 - Reha-Zentrum am Meer, Bad Zwischenahn

-For questions and to make sure that your internship fulfills the requirements for approval, please contact Dr. Cornelia Kranczioch before you start.
+For questions or if in doubt whether your internship fulfills the requirements for approval, please contact Dr. Cornelia Kranczioch before you start.

 The program Neurocognitive Psychology is designed to enable graduates to gain the following competencies/skills: